 Greetings and Welcome to the Quality Assurance Division

-A Warm Welcome to all members of the Divine Word University Community for the 2022 Academic Year.
+A Warm Welcome to all members of the Divine Word University Community for the 2023 Academic Year.
 I hope you had a restful break as we all look forward to another year that awaits us.
-Hopefully, we are now better prepared to cope with the challenges of COVID-19, compared to 2020 and 2021.
+Hopefully, this year turns out to be more fruitful than last year.

-To live out our 2022 theme, the Quality Assurance Division (QAD) aims to be of service with the best of our intentions and with integrity.
+To live out our 2023 theme, the Quality Assurance Division (QAD) aims to be of service with the best of our intentions and with integrity.
 We hope not just to achieve the desired outcomes, but more so, through staff and student transformation in embracing the virtues or principles that guide the values DWU stands for.
 This, for our division, is practically joining hands with you to ensure the end of knowledge, should be service to others.

 Our policies and regulations serve as guides so that we remain focused on our core business of providing quality higher education to all who come to us and seek our help.
 We are also mindful of the expectations of our external partners – the industry, churches, nongovernment organizations, community-based organizations, and especially, the Government of PNG through the Department of Higher Education, Research and Technology (DHERST).
 DHERST is the body responsible for assuring external quality assurance through conduct of audits and quality assessment undertakings.

-In 2021, we expected the DHERST External Panel to return to assess our performance based on the 2017 Quality Assessment Review.
+In 2023, we anticipate that the DHERST External Panel will visit to assess our performance based on the 2017 Quality Assessment Review.
 The Report, dated 2018, consisted of 21 recommendations and 16 suggestions.
-The panel was to assess how well we have attempted to implement the recommendations and suggestions.
-We believe we have come a long way and done well, thanks to all of you.
+The panel will assess how well we have attempted to implement the recommendations and suggestions.
+We believe we have done exceptionally well, thanks to all of you.
 In November, 2022 we reported NO red lights.
-Our challenge now is to turn the amber (orange) lights into green and the red to amber or even better, to green.
+Our challenge now is to turn most or all the amber (orange) lights into green.

 QAD is also responsible for managing university data and information on behalf of the President's Office.
 We will continue to analyse and report on unit evaluations that students complete online every semester.
-Last year our role expanded to include unit evaluations for Wewak campus.
-We hope to include Rabaul, POM and Tabubil campuses this year once they come on board to use the standard online unit evaluation forms.
+Last year our role expanded to include unit evaluations for Rabaul campus.
+We are pleased that Wewak and Rabaul campuses have come on board to use the standard online unit evaluation forms.
 We look forward to POM and Tabubil campuses joining us in the not-too-distant future.

-Our 2022 priorities include: preparing the final report for the 2021 External Quality Assessment Review, analysing and reporting on unit evaluations for Madang, Wewak Rabaul and POM campuses, analysing and reporting on the 2021 Graduate Tracer Study, preparing and administering the questionnaire for the 2022 Graduate Tracer Study, and creating questionnaires for data collection from the industry and workforce to set up the database.
+Our 2023 priorities include: preparing the final report for the 2023 External Quality Assessment Review, analysing and reporting on unit evaluations for Madang, Wewak and Rabaul campuses, reporting on the 2022 Graduate Tracer Study, preparing and administering the questionnaire for the 2023 Graduate Tracer Study, and creating questionnaires for data collection from the industry and workforce to set up the database.
 In 2022 the division sent out to staff and students Satisfactory Ratings Surveys.
 Half the surveys have been completed and in need of analysis.
 Questionnaires for the other half will be administered online.
 Analysing and reporting on the findings will also be a key priority for the QA division.

 In terms of governance, the Quality Assurance Committee (QAC) is responsible for relevant policy directives and monitoring and evaluation of academic programs and administrative functions of the university.
-This year the membership will include: chairpersons of Faculty Curriculum and Assessment Committees, the Director of the Centre for Learning and Teaching, the Coordinator of the Flexible Learning Centre, VP Academic Affairs, VP Research and Higher Degrees, the Director for HRM, and representatives from key administration divisions like Marketing, Partnerships, and ICT.
+This year the membership remains as in 2022: chairpersons of Faculty Curriculum and Assessment Committees, the Director of the Centre for Learning and Teaching, the Coordinator of the Flexible Learning Centre, VP Academic Affairs, VP Research and Higher Degrees, the Director for HRM, and if needed, representatives from key administration divisions like Marketing, Partnerships, and ICT will be invited.

 I am located in the main administrative building room 17.
-You are most welcome to contact me for advice or assistance on matters relating to quality assurance at DWU and nationally through email: عنوان البريد الإلكتروني هذا محمي من روبوتات السبام. يجب عليك تفعيل الجافاسكربت لرؤيته.
+You are most welcome to contact me for advice or assistance on matters relating to quality assurance at DWU and nationally through Ext 816 or email: عنوان البريد الإلكتروني هذا محمي من روبوتات السبام. يجب عليك تفعيل الجافاسكربت لرؤيته.

 Maretta Kula-Semos (PhD)